Primary Sjögren’s Syndrome is a diagnosis given when the person has no other autoimmune disease.

 - small proportion of patients may progress to a form of lymphoma

-Did your specialist define this?
+Did your specialist define this for you?

 RESOURCE: National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS)